carello/genieutils/README.md

 `Genie1.1.py` creates the commands to build the recordings.
 You'll need to update the __device_list__ in the python file for your topology.
 You'll also need a base __testbed.yaml__ file.
 I used VIRL to create my topology.
 VIRL can auto generate a testbed.yaml file; running `virl generate pyats`.
 If you don't use VIRL, you'll need to create this testbed.
+See the [pyATS docs](https://pubhub.devnetcloud.com/media/pyats-getting-started/docs/quickstart/manageconnections.html#) on how to do this.
 I've provided an example output from VIRL in the `cp-testbeds` directory.

 The script `create_testbed_mocks-1.2.py` builds the testbeds yaml files after the recordings are built that you can use for your mocked environment.